dinasdata/Chinook_analysis_with_sql/README.md

 </ul>
 <h2>How is the distribution of Customers in the USA comparing to the other countries ?</h2>
 <img src = "datasets/USA vs Other customers.png"/>
 <p> In a sample of 24 Country, USA takes the lead in term of customers.
 As we can see in the plots there are more than the quarter  of the sum of every customers in every countries in the USA.
-We can see the distribution of customers in each country in the folloging plots</p>
+We can see the distribution of customers in each country in the following plots</p>
 <img src = "datasets/Customer per country.png"/>
 <h2>How is the distribution of invoices per year since 2021 to 2025?</h2>
 <img src = "datasets/Invoices per year.png"/>
 <p> Invoices may be considered as some references for each sale made.
 This plot above this present text explain the evolution of invoices in Chinook data store
 from 2021 to 2025.
-The plot shows an equal distribution of it with a value of 83 since 2021 to 2024, but it decreased at a value of 80 in 2025./p>
+The plot shows an equal distribution of it with a value of 83 since 2021 to 2024, but it decreased at a value of 80 in 2025.</p>
 <h2>How does the number of invoices per country look like ?</h2>
 <img src = "datasets/Invoices per country.png"/>
 <p> In term of invoices, USA customers still take the lead with a total of 91 invoices acquiered, followed by Canada (56) and  Brazil, France and GB.